 4. Analogical.

-This type of introducing evidence examples uses comparisons between similar situations to support an argument.
-It is useful when direct reference is unavailable or when you try to explain something complex by comparing it to something more familiar.
+This type of evidence example uses comparisons between similar situations to support an argument.
+It is useful when a direct reference is unavailable or when you try to explain something complex by comparing it to something more familiar.
 For example, comparing the effects of a new law to those of a similar past law can help clarify potential outcomes.

 5. Textual.

-This type of proof involves quotes with and connection words for essay, summaries, or paraphrases from a document.
+This type of proof involves quotes with connecting words for an essay, summaries, or paraphrases from a document.
 This is essential in literary analysis essays or any writing that requires the text’s interpretation.
 For example, citing a passage from a novel to support an interpretation of a theme.

 6. Logical.